mayank1612/namaste-react/README.md

   Update in State
   Update in prop
   Re-rendering of the parent component
-- lifting the state up : controlled accordian - when siblings state depends on each other
+- ligting the state up : controlled accordian - when siblings state depends on each other
+- context is like useState for whole app
+- Provider is updating context value.
+Provider takes value as a prop
+- Consumer is used in class based component.
+Check About.js

 # Lecture 12 : Let's build our store